Detective's Wife

 Detectives's Wife is an American television sitcom that aired on CBS from July 7 to September 29, 1950.
-The series aired as the summer replacement for Man Against Crime.
+The series was the summer replacement for Man Against Crime.

 Synopsis

 Set in New York City, the sustaining program focused on Adam Conway, a private detective, and his wife Connie, who always got involved in his cases.
-A review of the July 14, 1950, episode in the trade publication Billboard described the program as "a brightly satirical comedy-mystery series with some of the smartest dialog to hit video yet."
+Episodes focused more on her involvement than on his work.